 What is Newborn Screening?

-Newborn screening (NBS) is the collection of a few drops of blood from a newborn’s heel onto a card of filter paper for identifying disorders that require immediate treatment.
+Newborn screening (NBS) is the collection of blood drops from a newborn’s heel onto a card of filter paper to screen for an approved group of disorders that require immediate treatment.
 The blood is usually collected between 24-48 hours after birth and sent to a government-run lab for testing.

-PKU is the most well-known disorder as it was the first disorder to be screened for beginning in the 1960s, but NBS screens for many disorders.
-In the United States, the Secretary of Health maintains a Recommended Uniform Screening Panel (RUSP) of disorders.
-It is recommended that states screen for these disorders, but it is ultimately up to the states to decide what disorders they will add.
-Being included on the RUSP is helpful, but not absolutely necessary.
-Currently Utah, New York, and Michigan are screening for GAMT.
+PKU is the most well-known disorder as it was the first disorder screened for, beginning in the 1960s, but most NBS panels now screen for many disorders.
+In the United States, the Secretary of Health and Human Services maintains a Recommended Uniform Screening Panel (RUSP) of disorders that is provided as guidance to the individual states.
+It is up to the states to decide what disorders they will add.
+States are not required to follow the RUSP recommendations except in the case of those states that have passed legislation committing themselves to follow the RUSP.
+Being included on the RUSP increases the likelihood of a disorder being screened for, not only in the U.S. but in countries worldwide.

-The ACD is actively advocating for the inclusion of GAMT on the RUSP as well as additional states and plans to do the same for CTD when a treatment is available.
+ACD is actively advocating for inclusion of GAMT on the RUSP as well as additional state, provence, territory, and country panels and we plan to do the same for CTD, when a treatment is available, as a treatment is a requirement of most newborn screening programs including the RUSP.

 NBS Advocacy Updates